oplus/PhotosParser/README.md

 2. Paste all the page contents to MLS.txt
 3. Run the script

-You should see progressively directoriy for each MLS in the page titled by the MLS number and containing the MLS photos.
+You should progressively see directoriy for each MLS in the page titled by the MLS number and containing the MLS photos.

+Directories will be created in the same folder of the script.

 Note: I couldn't optimize the script speed to be faster (For one page containing 11 MLS the script need around 15 minutes).